Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Photometric redshift errors

 \subsection{Exploring the impact of priors on the bin mean redshifts}

 As we cannot simultaneously constrain cosmology and photometric redshift errors, it is useful to quantify the precision requirement on photometric redshifts to preserve the obtained constraint on cosmological parameters.
-A Fisher analysis shows that in order to avoid less than $10 \%$ loss in value of the FoM, a precision on $\zb{}$ in the $4\times 10^{-4}$ range is required.
-We analyse here more precisely the impact of a degradation of the precision on these parameters.
+A Fisher analysis shows that, to avoid less than $10 \%$ loss in value of the FOM, a precision on $\zb{}$ in the $4\times 10^{-4}$ range is required.
+We analyze here more precisely the impact of a degradation of precision on these parameters.

-To do so, we introduce priors on $\zb{i}$ and investigate the effect of adding these 10 parameters along with their prior to the MCMC setting.
-For the prior we choose 10 independent Gaussian distributions, one for each mean redshift error, centered on $0$ and we vary the scale $\sigma_{\zb{}}$ which would be the photometric redshift accuracy.
+To do so, we introduce priors on $\zb{i}$ and investigate the effect of adding these 10 parameters along with their priors to the MCMC setting.
+For the prior, we choose 10 independent Gaussian distributions, one for each mean redshift error, centered on $0$, and we vary the scale $\sigma_{\zb{}}$, which would be the photometric mean redshift accuracy.
+We choose to test for $\sigma_{\zb{}}=\{10^{-4},10^{-3},10^{-2}\}$ as these values cover the current accuracy of Stage III surveys with KiDS having $z_b$ of order $10^{-2}$ \cite{Hildebrandt:2020rno}, the aim of Stage IV surveys as Euclid's requirement is set at $z_b < 10^{-3}$ \cite{EUCLID:2011zbd}.
+Then, $z_b$ of order $10^{-4}$ could be an optimistic estimate of future precision or a gain of mean redshift precision obtained using the BNT transform as a probe.
 As $\sigma_{\zb{}}$ is small, we only consider the two first orders in $\zb{}$ for the correction to $\mathcal{C}^{\kappa {\rm g}}_{ji}(\ell)$ in the actual computation.
 This preserves the computation time of the MCMC run by preventing a new computation of $\mathcal{C}^{\kappa {\rm g}}_{ji}(\ell)$ at each step.
-We show in Fig.~\ref{fig:MCMCzb} the evolution of the triangle plot with the prior scale where $\sigma_{\zb{}}=0$ stands for perfectly known redshifts and corresponds to Fig.~\ref{fig:MCMC}.
+We show in Fig.~\ref{fig:MCMCzb} the evolution of the triangle plot with the prior scale where $\sigma_{\zb{}}=0$ stands for perfectly known mean redshifts and corresponds to Fig.~\ref{fig:MCMC}.

-We can conclude that the constraints are preserved for $\sigma_{\zb{}} < 10^{-3}$ which means that source redshifts should be known up to $10^{-3}$ to exploit completely the nulling correlation between $\Omega_{\rm m}$ and ${\rm w}_0$.
-We then show the actual sampled confidence intervals for each prior in Table \ref{tab:zb}.
+We can conclude that the constraints are preserved for $\sigma_{\zb{}} < 10^{-3}$, which means that the source redshifts should be known up to $10^{-3}$ to fully exploit the nulling correlation between $\Omega_{\rm m}$ and ${\rm w}_0$.
+We then show the actual sampled confidence intervals for each prior in Table~\ref{tab:zb}.